cirving13/haskell-blog/SORTING.md

 ### Quicksort

 So before we implement the Quicksort algorithm in Haskell, let's review on what the algorithm itself is.
-Quicksort is esssneeitally a divide-and-conquer algorithm, which selects a pivot element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+Quicksort is essentially a divide-and-conquer algorithm, which selects a pivot element from the array and partitions the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.

 For a clearer undestanding look at this link: https://www.geeksforgeeks.org/quick-sort/